Cart 0

 A short, steep walk with sweeping views of the Forest of Bowland and the coast beyond.
 You’ll find a small tarn at the top, and often a wind strong enough to clear your head.
 Start in Scorton village (30 minutes away) and finish with a coffee at The Apple Store Café.

-Park up in Knott End (15 mins away) and head along the sea wall for bracing views across Morecambe Bay.
-At low tide, you can see the outline of old ferry crossings and vast sands stretching out to the horizon.
-Look out for seals.
+Park up in Knott End (15 minutes away) and head along the sea wall for bracing views across Morecambe Bay.

 Great Eccleston